 Keep in mind reviews might be harsh or even unnecessarily cruel without being abusive or obscene.
 However, if a reviewer uses offensive language, sexual language, threats, slurs, calls for violence, or alludes to illegal activity, you should flag it.
 Since it is clear in the content of the review that it is inappropriate, these are more likely to be removed than fake reviews.

 Can I Copy Google Reviews to My Own Site?

 No, you cannot use Google reviews on your own site.
-The reviews posted to Google are considered intellectual property of Google and the original poster.
-This means copying them for your advertisements of marketing products is copyright infringement.
+The reviews posted to Google are considered the intellectual property of Google and the original poster.
+This means copying them for your advertisements or marketing products is copyright infringement.
 This is true for most, if not all, other review sites as well.